dlminvestments/dlm-CoreDNS/plugin/traffic/README.md

 When a cluster is named this usually consists out of a single word, i.e. "cluster-v0", or "web".
 The *traffic* plugins uses the name(s) specified in the Server Block to create fully qualified domain names.
-For example if the Server Block specifies `lb.example.org` as one of the names, and "cluster-v0" is one of the load balanced cluster, *traffic* will respond to query asking for `cluster-v0.lb.example.org.` and the same goes for `web`; `web.lb.example.org`.
+For example if the Server Block specifies `lb.example.org` as one of the names, and "cluster-v0" is one of the load balanced cluster, *traffic* will respond to queries asking for `cluster-v0.lb.example.org.` and the same goes for `web`; `web.lb.example.org`.

 For SRV queries all endpoints are returned, the SRV target names are synthesized:
 `endpoint-<N>.web.lb.example.org` to take the example from above. *N* is an integer starting with 0.

-gRPC LB integration is also done by returning the correct SRV records.
-A gRPC client will ask for `_grpclb._tcp.web.lb.example.org` and expect to get the SRV (and address records) to tell it where the gRPC LBs are.
+For the management cluster `_grpclb._tcp.<cluster>.<name>` will also be resolved in the same way as normal SRV queries.
+This special case is done because gRPC lib

+the gRPC LBs are.
 For each **TO** in the configuration *traffic* will return a SRV record.
 The target name in the SRV are synthesized as well, using `grpclb-N` to prefix the zone from the Corefile, i.e. `grpclb-0.lb.example.org` will be the gRPC name when using `lb.example.org` in the configuration.